ehsannas/vulkan_test_applications/command_buffer_tests/vkCmdCopyImage_test/README.md

   in the calling command's `srcImage`
 - The `aspectMask` member of `dstSubresource` **must** specify aspects present in the calling command's `dstImage`
+- When copying between **compressed** and **uncompressed** formats the `extent` members represent the texel dimensions of the source image and **not** the destination.
+When copying from a **compressed** image to an **uncompressed** image the image texel dimensions written to the uncompressed image will be source extent **divided by the compressed texel block dimensions**.
+When copying from an uncompressed image to a compressed image the image texel dimensions written to the compressed image will be the source extent **multiplied by the compressed texel block dimensions**.
+In both cases the number of bytes read and the number of bytes written will be identical.

 These tests should test the following cases:
 - [x] `regionCount` of value 1